zeebigbadkitty/Regex-Tutorial/gist-template.md

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+My name is Candice and I'm a student currently enrolled in a fullstack bootcamp.
+I'm coming into programming with only a medical background and a desire to learn something new.
+You can reach me via Github at the [link posted here.](https://github.com/zeebigbadkitty)